-- Montagu Evans LLP has been instructed by Lochailort Kentford Limited (henceforth referred to as the 'Applicant') to provide consultancy services and produce this built heritage baseline which will form an appendix to the built heritage chapter of an Environmental Statement in support of applications for the redevelopment of land at Lanwades Park/ the former Animal Health Trust Research Centre and Stables in Kentford, Newmarket ('the Site').
+- Montagu Evans LLP has been instructed by Lochailort Kentford Limited (henceforth referred to as the 'Applicant') to provide consultancy services and produce this Heritage Impact Assessment in support of applications for the redevelopment of land at Lanwades Park/ the former Animal Health Trust Research Centre and Stables in Kentford, Newmarket ('the Site').
 The Site comprises approximately 120 acres including a range of 20th century buildings which were formerly part of the Animal Health Trust and a grade II listed former stables building.
 The Site is now in separate ownership from the Hall, which is in use as a wedding venue.
 The AHT is no longer operational and the land is not in active use. - The Site is located in Kentford, West Suffolk (the 'Council').
 A detailed description of the Site is set out in the Design and Access Statement prepared by Woods Hardwick.
 Figure 1.1 outlines the boundary of the Site.
-An aerial view of the Site from Google is provided at Figure 1.2. - A description of the proposals (the 'Proposed Development') is provided within the Planning Statement prepared by Lochailort, but in brief, the proposals comprise - "Hybrid application for the demolition of the existing buildings on site and the phases development of the entire site for residential, care home, retail and commercial/employment, community and education uses along with provision of open space and woodland walks, play space, and associated infrastructure and car parking, comprising Full application - Demolition of existing buildings on site, and phased redevelopment to provide residential units alongside a retail/ commercial building (Use Class E), conversion of the existing listed stable block to community/ commercial use (Use Class F_2/E), provision of open space, play space, and associated infrastructure and car parking.
+An aerial view of the Site from Google is provided at Figure 1.2. - A detailed description of the proposals (the 'Proposed Development') is provided within the Planning Statement prepared by Lochailort.
+The description of development is as follows: - "Demolition of existing buildings on site, and phased redevelopment to provide residential units alongside a retail/ commercial/ employment building (Use Class E), conversion of the existing listed stable block to community/ commercial/ employment use (Use Class F2/E), provision of open space, play space, woodland walks and associated infrastructure and car parking." - The proposal will deliver 302 new residential units, a policy compliant level of affordable housing, 621.2sqm of community/ commercial facility within the existing listed Stables Block, and a further 380.8sqm of commercial floorspace in the form of a new local shop on this windfall brownfield site. - New play spaces and public open spaces are proposed including parks, play areas and a MUGA, around 6km of woodland walks, and a new bridlepath amounting to 7.3ha, 44% of the site's area.